Bosonization in $R$-paraparticle Luttinger models: parafermion bosonization

-While Eq.~\eqref{eq:19} might suggest that both $\hat{\rho}_r(q)$ and $\hat{\sigma}_r(q)$ are in general bosonic operators of different species, explicit calculation of the commutation relations of the flavor wave operators show that it is not always the case.
-Because we cannot express $\hat{\sigma}_r(q)$ in terms of $\hat{e}_{ij}$, we are required to evaluate
+While Eq.~\eqref{eq:19} shows that $\hat{\rho}_r(q)$ and $\hat{\sigma}_r(q)$ always commute for $m=2$ $R$ parafermions, explicit calculation of the commutation relations of the flavor-wave operators shows that it is not always bosonic in nature, hence, Eq.~\eqref{eq:19} does not fully capture flavor-charge separation in that sense.
+Because we cannot express $\hat{\sigma}_r(q)$ in terms of $\hat{e}_{ij}$, we are required to evaluate the commutator explicitly as \begin{widetext}

-explicitly for specific $R$-tensors.
-In this case, bosonic flavor waves occur only when the RHS of Eq.~\eqref{eq:20} reduces to the RHS of Eq.~\eqref{eq:16}.
-This requirement is equivalent to

-as the second term in Eq.~\eqref{eq:21} cancels out the last term in Eq.~\eqref{eq:20} and the remaining Kronecker delta terms reduce to $\hat{e}_{ij}$.
-When the above requirement is satisfied, Eq.~\eqref{eq:20} becomes
+showing us that the system bosonizes only if the right-hand side of Eq.~\eqref{eq:20} simplifies to an expression similar to Eq~\eqref{eq:16}.
+This can only be achieved whenever the last term of the above expression reduces to